AlexDGitHub978/MonsterFightingGameICS4U/README.md

 > - Ideally children, but the game can be played by anyone who can read
 > - The game is meant for entertainment
 > - The game will be advertised to children
-> - recommended to ages 6 - 10
+> - Recommended to ages 6 - 10
 > - E for everyone (ages 6 and up)